Perimenopause and Sleep: The Surprising Truth Behind Your Restless Nights After 40

 Type 2 diabetes, heart disease, and digestive problems commonly develop in midlife.
 These conditions can disrupt sleep by increasing inflammation throughout the body.

-Science-Backed Strategies for Better Sleep
+Science-Backed Solutions for Better Sleep After 40

 “Eating the right foods provides energy for your workout and improves the quality of your sleep.
 In turn, a sound night of sleep makes you more likely to eat right the next day.
 This is why the real magic lies at the intersection between eating, moving, and sleeping.
 If you can do all three well, it will improve your daily energy and your odds of living a long, healthy life.” — Tom Rath, Author and researcher